 We recognise the partnership of home and school, of parent and teacher, in this important area of personal development.
-The School informs, and consults with, parents when aspects of the Relationships and Sex Education programme are taught and provides opportunities for parents to view any materials being used at Parent Forum.
+The school informs, and consults with, parents when aspects of the Relationships and Sex Education programme are taught and provides opportunities for parents to view any materials being used.
 Parents have the right to withdraw their children from those aspects of Sex Education not included in the National Curriculum Science orders.
-If a parent wishes their child to be withdrawn from a particular lesson this should be discussed with the Deputy Principal or Head of Junior School.
+If a parent wishes their child to be withdrawn from a particular lesson this should be discussed with the Deputy Head of School or Head of Junior School.